ITHACA-FV/ITHACA-FV/tutorials/CFD/03steadyNS/README.md

 ## The necessary header files

-First of all let's have a look to the header files that needs to be included and what they are responsible for.
+First of all let's have a look to the header files that need to be included and what they are responsible for.

-The header files of ITHACA-FV necessary for this tutorial
+The header files of ITHACA-FV necessary for this tutorial are the following:
 ```cpp
     #include "steadyNS.H"
     #include "ITHACAstream.H"